 Datadog visualizes the full lifespan of all your requests, regardless of where they travel.
 So whether a request begins on a VM and triggers a serverless function that writes data to an Amazon DynamoDB table, or flows across multiple microservices, Datadog captures it all to help you track critical business transactions and understand how performance issues impact end-user experience.

-When it comes to observability, metrics tell us the “what,” while traces and logs help us paint a picture of the “why.”
-Say you’re running an e-commerce site, and as part of the checkout flow, your application makes a request to a Lambda function that validates coupon codes.
+When it comes to observability, metrics tell us what is happening while traces and logs help us paint a picture of why it is happening.
+As an example, let’s say you’re running an e-commerce site, and as part of the checkout flow, your application makes a request to a Lambda function that validates coupon codes.
 When the coupon validation service exhibits a spike in maximum request latency (

 aws.lambda.duration.maximum), APM helps you pinpoint bottlenecks, so you can effectively resolve the issue at hand.

 In the trace above, we can quickly identify a particularly slow span at the bottom involving the loading of an in-memory coupon database.
-By hovering over the duration distribution for this resource, we can see that this span is close to 10 times slower than its average duration of 388ms.
+By hovering over the duration distribution for this resource, we can see that this span is significantly slower than its average duration of 377ms.
 If you need further context for troubleshooting, you can click on the Logs tab to pivot to the associated logs generated during this request.
 Under tags in the Info tab, you can also find Lambda request and response payloads that can deliver valuable insight into missing parameters and context surrounding errorful status codes.
+To determine the root cause of an error, you can navigate to Error Tracking via the Errors tab to review all associated stack traces and more.
 With your traces, metrics, and logs all in one place, you can get end-to-end visibility across your entire serverless infrastructure—without having to switch contexts or tools.

 Investigating errors and bottlenecks during critical periods, such as outages, can be challenging and time-consuming.
-App Analytics allows you to quickly search and filter by high-cardinality dimensions, or tags, to find the needle-in-the-haystack trace you need—without using a custom query language.
+Datadog’s ingestion controls allow you to quickly search and filter by high-cardinality dimensions, or tags, to find the needle-in-the-haystack trace you need—without using a custom query language.
 In addition to any custom tags you’ve configured, Datadog applies tags to your traces based on automatically detected AWS metadata—such as the function name, region, and service—so you can drill down by attributes that matter to your business.

 For instance, by filtering down traces by customer ID and inspecting one in more detail, you can track an individual customer’s journey and determine the impact of a performance issue on your business.
 By looking at the trace below, we can see that this user encountered a 5xx error on the payments page and was unable to check out, resulting in a direct loss of revenue for the business.